The Definitive Guide to San Francisco's Free Outdoor Concerts

 Stern Grove Festival

 Bay breezes, dazzling views and those precious pinnipeds are just part of the appeal of PIER 39.
 Throughout the summer, in fact 365 days a year, there are concerts at the entrance plaza.
 The fare ranges from Glenn Morgan on the hammered dulcimer to Caroline Dal teasing the piano keys through a round of boogie woogie.
+Check their online event schedule for details.

 Union Square Live